 - Analyze your company’s core cultural values and objectives.
 And, ensure that your company’s website and social media accounts clearly exhibit your core values.
-If your company’s goals aren’t properly reflecting through your online presence, you should immediately fix it.
+If your company’s goals aren’t properly reflected through your online presence, you should immediately fix them.

 - You can use numerous creative methods like webinars, videos, and other virtual methods to convey your business branding to your core users.
 Once you have successfully created your online brand, you don’t have to find good remote candidates because they will find you.